taikun-cloud/Taikun-CloudWorks-Documentation/docs/CloudWorks/Managing_your_Projects/Enable_autoscaler.md

 - **Reduce operational costs**
 - **Ensure high availability of applications**

-With **Taikun’s autoscaling**, you can set rules to automatically scale workers based on conditions like **CPU utilization**.
+With **Taikun CloudWorks’s autoscaling**, you can set rules to automatically scale workers based on conditions like **CPU utilization**.
 For example, when CPU usage exceeds a certain threshold, new workers will be added to the cluster.

 ---